Fun Travels Across the United States

 The North Carolina Arboretum is a 434-acre public garden offering 65 acres of cultivated gardens and 10 miles of hiking and biking trails, a greenhouse complex and the finest bonsai collection in the Southeastern U.S. www.ncarboretum.org

-Blue Ridge Parkway -- New Destination Center (near Asheville)
+Blue Ridge Parkway -- New Destination Center

 • This 12,800-square-foot, $9.8 million facility opened in April 2008 with exhibits highlighting the natural and cultural diversity and traditions and recreational opportunities found on the Blue Ridge Parkway.
 The center, built to the latest energy-saving standards, has a 70-seat auditorium with an HD film and classroom space for groups.
 The Federal Highway Administration recently named the Parkway an All-American Road.